 Severe internal injuries can occur if water is forced into body cavities as a result of being near the jet thrust nozzle.
-Do not apply throttle until each passenger is seated with his or her feet on the floor of the footwell and is holding on to the person in front of him or her or to the side grips appropriately.
+Do not apply throttle until each passenger is seated with his or her feet on the floor of the footwell and is holding on to the person in front of him or her.

 - Climb on board as noted in the previous section, and sit astride the seat.
-Attach the engine shut-off cord to your wrist, and then install the clip to the engine shut-off switch. - Have the passenger move to the rear of the watercraft. - Have the passenger get on board and sit on the seat.
-If a second or third passenger is getting on, have him or her follow the same procedure.
+Attach the engine shut-off cord to your left wrist, and then install the clip to the engine shut-off switch. - Have the passenger move to the rear of the watercraft. - Have the passenger get on board and sit on the seat.
+If a second passenger is getting on, have him or her follow the same procedure.